wealthkernel/api-documentation-guides/docs/balances/FAQs.md

 ```

 <!-- theme: info -->
-> Valuations will be recalculated when transactions are booked to a portfolio which already has a valuation for the date of the transaction - 1.
+> An existing dated valuation will be recalculated if a transaction is booked with a timestamp of the date of the valuation.

 ```mermaid